Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: NUMERICAL EXPERIMENTS

 \subsection{Caging Grasps}

-We scored graspers for a given object by their ability to evolve the object along a trajectory into a caging grasp.
-Each finger was given the same single actuation force, i.e., $f_{a,\text{left}} = f_{a,\text{right}}$.
-Object trajectories were created using fourth-order Runge-Kutta and linear interpolation.
+We scored grippers for a given part by their ability to evolve the part along a trajectory into a caging grasp.
+Each finger was given the same equal actuation effort, i.e., $F_{a,\text{left}} = F_{a,\text{right}}$.
+Trajectories were generated like streamlines to indicate whether the part reached a static equilibrium configuration before an energy minimum.
 Trajectories that ended in ejection or a tip prehension point were given a score of zero, while trajectories that ended in a cage were scored according to $L_{open}$.
-The score for the $j$th energy map, $\Lambda_j$, was calculated as the following, given $n_{c,j}$ points in $\mathcal{P}_j$ that ended in a cage:
+The score for the $j$th energy map, $\Lambda_j$, was calculated using the caging metric~\eqref{eq: caging metric} from Bircher et al.~\cite{bircher2021complex}.
+Given $n_{c,j}$ points in $\mathcal{P}_j$ that ended in a cage: